Inclusion in the labour market through synergy between science and practice

 Many organisations realise that it is vital to create a diverse and inclusive organisation in which all employees belong and can be themselves, irrespective of their differences or similarities.
 From a business perspective, investing in diversity and inclusion is important because it can spark innovation, increase flexibility and, ultimately, improve financial performance.
 From a societal perspective, creating and sustaining a diverse and inclusive organisation is important to counter social inequality and to reduce prejudice and stigmas regarding certain groups of people.

-This project is co-financed by Goldschmeding Foundation.
+This project is made possible by Goldschmeding Foundation.